Repeater Component

 Overview

-The Repeater component is a unique component that lets you interface with table-based data.
-You can add multiple components inside the Repeater component to display repeating rows of data.
+The Repeater component lets you interface with table-based data by adding multiple components inside it to display repeating rows of data.

-The Repeater component offers an easy way to display and review table-based data.
+The Repeater component offers a simplified method to display and review table-based data.
 Displaying data with a Repeater component involves three essential parts:

-1. You need a table-based data source, like a Data Table component.
+1. A table-based data source, like a Data Table component.

 2. Fields placed inside the Repeater component display values from each row of the data source.
-The fields' Property IDs must match your data source'scolumn headers (keys).
+The fields' Property IDs A Property ID is the unique field ID used by Unqork to track and link components in your module. must match the data source's column headers, or keys.

-3. A Data Workflow component links the data source to the Repeater component.
+3. A Data Workflow component that links the data source to the Repeater component.

 You'll find the Repeater component in the Display & Layout group to the left of the Module Builder.